-- 1. Subjects: Applicants under condition (5) - 2.
-Application procedures and deadline: Refer to 'II To be recognized before application' (in the separate file "Common Items of all Graduate Schools" p.3). - Note 1.
-Graduates (or those expected to graduate) from less than 16-year program of school education can also apply.
-In this case, please inquire to the Muse Office by the submission deadline of the documents required for the screening as soon as possible. - Note 2.
-Applicants who have received (or are expected to receive) the degrees in their home countries equivalent to those of Japanese universities can also apply.
+- $\cdot$ Applicants under qualification (5) - 2.
+Application Procedures and Deadline: - Refer to 'I Check Qualification before Applying' (in the separate file "Common Items of all Graduate Schools" p.1). - (Note 1) Graduates (or those expected to graduate) from less than 16-year program of school education can also apply.
+In this case, please contact the Muse Office by the submission deadline of the documents for the screening as soon as possible. - (Note 2) Applicants who have received (or are expected to receive) the degrees in their home countries equivalent to those of Japanese universities can also apply.
 In this case, please inquire to the Muse office as soon as possible.

-2. Application documents
+2. Application Documents

-After you have paid the application fee of ¥35,000, submit the documents listed below.
-Review "Cautionary note concerning" published in the separate file "Common Items of all Graduate Schools" on page 10-11, and carefully check your application documents for errors before submitting them.
-Please clearly note the document number at the bottom right of each application document based on 'the application document list (Check List)'.
-Please submit Check List as well as the application documents.
+After you have paid the application fee of \$35,000, submit the documents listed below.
+Review Cautionary Note published at the end of the Application Guidelines (Japanese Version), and carefully check your application documents before submitting them.

+Please submit the 'Application Document List (Checklist)' as well as the application documents.

-Document to be submitted (document number) Remarks Application form (for submission) (1) Print out and submit after finalizing your online application.
-Statement of reason for applying (in Japanese) (2) Use the form designated by the University.
-Original transcript from all universities and / or other institutions previously attended, or a notarized document certifying courses and grades (3) If you have transferred from another university to your current university, submit transcripts from all previous universities and other institutions as well.
-Submit original transcripts or transcripts that have been notarized by an embassy or other public institutions.
-Original certificate of (expected) graduation from previously attended universities and / or other institutions, or a notarized document certifying (expected) graduation (4) This document does not need to be submitted if your transcript indicates or certifies that you have graduated, or that you expect to graduate.
-Submit an original certificate of (expected) graduation, or a certificate of (expected) graduation that has been notarized by an embassy or other public institutions.
-You must submit an official certificate of (expected) graduation.
-Research plan (in Japanese) (5) Draft an overview of your proposed research plan of about 1,000 words in length on a computer using A4- size paper (horizontal text with 40 words per row and 40 rows per page).
-Submit one original and three copies.
-Copy of resident card or passport (10) For a resident card, submit a copy showing both sides.
+Document to be Submitted [Document Number] Remarks Application Form (for submission) (1) Print out and submit after finalizing your online application.
+Statement of Reason for Applying in Japanese [2] Use the form designated by the University.
+Original transcript from previously universities and / or other institutions (3) If you have transferred from another university to your current university, you also should submit transcripts from the previous universities and / or other institutions as well.
+Submit original transcripts.
+If you cannot submit original transcripts, please submit transcripts that have been notarized by an embassy or other public institutions.
+Original certificate of (expected) graduation from previously universities and $/$ or other institutions ( $4$ ) Both of the entrance and (expected) graduation dates must be listed.
+If the above information is listed on the Application Document 3, this certificate does not need to be submitted.
+Submit an original certificate of (expected) graduation .
+If you cannot submit an original certificate, please submit a certificate of (expected) graduation that has been notarized by an embassy or other public institutions.
+Research Plan in Japanese (5) About 1,000 words in length.
+Submit 1 original and 3 copies.
+Draft an overview of your proposed research plan on a computer using A4-size paper (horizontal text with 40 words per row and 40 rows per page).
+Certification for Japanese Language Proficiency 【10】 ★Be sure to submit the original certificate.
+In case of Japanese Language Proficiency Test (JLPT) The original of 'Test Result' or 'Certificate of Result and Score' certificating that you have passed Level N1 (Level 1 of Former Test).
+In case of Examination for Japanese University Admission (EJU) The original of 'Score Report' or 'Certificate of Score' certificating that you acquired 270 or higher points (including the writing score) on the subject of Japanese as a Foreign Language.
+Copy of Residence Card or Passport (1) For a residence card, submit a copy showing both sides.
 For a passport, submit a copy of pages showing your name, date of birth, photograph, expiration date, residence status, and the most recent period of stay.
-Two photographs Affix a photograph taken within the last three months to application form (for submission) and to the statement of reason for applying.
+Two Photographs Affix a photograph taken within the last 3 months to the application form (for submission) and to the statement of reason for applying.
+Your photographs should not be retouched or edited.
 (The photograph affixed to your application form will be used on the student ID issued after enrollment, should you be admitted.)